 The standard risk costs which, when aggregated, give rise to the statistical expected loss at the overall bank level, merely represent a long-term default average over time around which the actual defaults fluctuate.
 Consequently, a potential deviation of defaults from this expected value needs to be taken into account as an additional risk component.
 A statistical credit portfolio model built on the CreditRisk+ methodology is used to quantify the size of an unexpected loss at the portfolio level, which flows into the analysis of the Bank's ability to bear risk (ICAAP) with the respective quantile.
-The Bank's risk-covering assets serve as the Bank's economic capital for unexpected credit risks.
+This close to fair value approach is currently supplemented with a comparison that serves to safeguard the approach used compared to a purely fair value approach.
+The Bank's economic capital serves as the Bank's risk-covering assets for unexpected credit risks.
 Within MaRisk parameters, our analyses of the committed economic capital are supplemented by additional stress observations, such as a substantial deterioration of the probabilities of default or a decline in collateral values, the default of individual key accounts or negative influences due to ESG developments (sustainability risks).
+We are developing special scoring processes so that we can manage ESG risks in the credit portfolio even more effectively in the future.
+Our aim is for every borrower to be categorised on the basis of suitable ESG characteristics going forward, with plans to integrate the findings into our credit process and risk reporting.

 The quantitative methods that we use to assess counterparty default risks are validated regularly and refined when required.
 However, because of the lack of an adequate number of defaulting borrowers for statistical purposes, these methods are still not recognised for regulatory purposes as an IRB approach.
 The Bank has made a deliberate decision to employ the standard approach (CRSA), which is defined in the relevant regulations for regulatory purposes.
 This includes the comprehensive method for taking into account financial collateral pursuant to CRR.
-Under this approach, the tied capital from counterparty risk totalled €71.0 million at 31 December 2021 (previous year: €67.7 million).
+Under this approach, the tied capital from counterparty default risk totalled €80.8 million at 31 December 2022 (2021: €71.0 million).

-2.2Market price risk
+2.2 Market price risks